ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 **Option 1: Manual**

-The RackWare RMM solution only handles the OS, application, and data movement.
-It does not need to set up a VPC target side; you need to handle this.
-You will first need to set up the VPC infrastructure.
-At a bare minimum, you need to set up a VPC, subnets, and the corresponding VSIs that you are planning to migrate.
+The RackWare RMM solution handles the OS, application, and data movement.
+It does not need to set up a VPC target side; you need to handle the setup.
+You first set up the VPC infrastructure.
+At a bare minimum, you must set up a VPC, subnets, and the corresponding VSIs that you are planning to migrate.
 The new target VSI profile (vCPU and vMemory) does not need to match the source.
 However, as for the storage, it needs to be the same or greater in size.

-This document does not provide the details for setting up the VPC infrastructure as this is described in each of the relevant VPC product document pages.
+This document does not provide the details for setting up the VPC infrastructure.
+It is described in each of the relevant VPC product document pages.
 {: note}

 1. Create a VPC.